 An Autumn glamping break

 It was the half term holidays, and after a couple of days at home I was itching to go on an adventure.
 We had spent the summer travelling around the UK in our campervan, Otis, and enjoyed glamping in Dorset, a lodge break in Scotland and a luxury break in the Isles of Scilly.
+We were well practised at packing for our glamping holidays.
 We love a campervan holiday but we also love our glamping holidays with kids.
 The weather forecast was good for the end of the week, and after a few hours researching I stumbled across Eco retreats.
 I instantly knew that this was the place for an adventure.
 Yes….we were off glamping in Autumn … Were we mad??!

 Eco Retreats, Wales

 Eco retreats is a glamping retreat offering tipi or yurt holidays, set in the heart of the Welsh mountains.
 The retreat is around 20 minutes off the main road, along the forest track, deep in the heart of the Dyfi Forest.
 If you are looking for a tranquil and peaceful setting that is far removed from the outside world, with no wi-fi or little phone reception…. then this is the place for you.
 The yurts and tipis are spread out over more than 50 acres, meaning you can enjoy peace and quiet and make the most of the open space.

 The yurts are fully equipped and you will find everything you need for a wonderful stay…think sheepskin rugs, bed linen, lanterns, and beautiful cushions.
 Each yurt also has its own wood-fired alfresco bath, and a shower and toilet unit just a few yards outside the yurt.
 There is a wood burning stove and this absolutely made our stay.
 There is nothing better than returning from a beautiful evening stroll and lighting up that stove for the night.